bbsarada07/ProCure-AI/README.md

 ## Contributing & Collaboration

-This project was developed for the AI for Bharat 2 Hackathon.
+This project was developed for the SummerSaaS Hackathon.

 We are open to collaboration with government tech entities to further refine the "Deterministic Explainability" engine.